Who needs takeout when you can make delicious sesame tofu at home? Nutty, savory, and sweet, it's a healthy dinner that cooks up in a flash.

-Tofu can get a bad rap as being bland, and that’s because it is!
+Tofu can get a bad rap for being bland, and that’s because it is!
 In order for tofu to transform into delicious recipes, you have to season it well.
 Here, a simple marinade infuses the sesame tofu with flavor.
 It’s savory, tangy, and easy to mix together, and it makes this recipe really tasty.
 Here’s what’s in it:

-- Soy sauce, for salty, savory flavor (use tamari if gluten free)
+- Soy sauce, for salty, savory flavor (use tamari if gluten-free)

 - Rice vinegar, for brightness